 Usually, they need to download the exact libraries and frameworks with the same version your app requires.
 It leads to various configuration issues and decreases development efforts significantly.

-Since docker creates an image of the product environment, all of your collaborators can download this image and use it regardless of their system configuration.
+Since docker creates an image of the product environment, all your collaborators can download and use this image regardless of their system configuration.
 Docker will fetch and build the environment all by itself.
 You’ll learn most of this via our examples.

-In docker, the Dockerfile is the component that allows us to define the environment of a tool.
-It is nothing but a text file containing instructions written in a format that the docker runtime can understand.
-Creating and managing Dockerfiles are straightforward.
-So we’ll leave the syntactical study of Dockerfiles for some other day.
+In Docker, the Dockerfile is the component that allows us to define the environment of a tool.
+It is a text file containing instructions written in a format that the docker runtime can understand.
+Creating and managing Dockerfiles is straightforward.
+So, we’ll leave the syntactical study of Dockerfiles for some other day.

 Useful Docker Commands to Master

 Docker has massively grown since its early days.
-Today it offers multiple services ranging across different virtualization needs.
+Today, it offers multiple services ranging across different virtualization needs.
 So, there are a plethora of commands available for the docker cli.
-Our editors have selected the most used commands since it will help you understand the core concepts better.
+Our editors have selected the most used commands since they will help you understand the core concepts better.

 Basic Docker Commands for Beginners

 We discuss the fundamental commands of docker in the following section.
-They will help you in spinning up your own containers and provide some much-needed insight into docker.
+They will help you spin up your containers and provide much-needed insight into docker.